sushisuj/union_shop/prompt.md

 - Explanation of Generation: Created a new OrderSummaryPage widget with a navbar, a title, and a list of ordered products.
 Added a field to display 'card ending in xxxx' using the value passed from checkout.
 Below the card info, a grand total is calculated from the cart items and displayed.
 At the bottom, a 'Continue Shopping' button was added, which routes the user back to the homepage when pressed.
 Navigation and argument passing were set up in main.dart and checkout.dart to ensure smooth flow.

 - Private Notes: The summary page uses the cart state to list products and calculate totals.
 The card ending is passed via route arguments.
 The button uses Navigator.pushNamed(context, '/') to return to the homepage.
 This pattern can be reused for other post-checkout flows or confirmation pages.

+8. I want to show a message when the user presses 'Place Order' on the checkout page.
+The message should say 'Processing Order, Hold on for a moment' for 3-5 seconds, then route to the order summary screen.

+- Explanation of Generation: Implemented a modal dialog with a spinner and the message 'Processing Order, Hold on for a moment' when the user presses 'Place Order'.
+The dialog appears for 3 seconds using Future.delayed, then automatically closes and routes to the order summary page.
+This provides feedback to the user and simulates a real-world order processing delay.

+- Private Notes: The dialog uses showDialog with barrierDismissible: false to prevent closing early.
+After the delay, Navigator.of(context).pop() closes the dialog, and Navigator.pushNamed routes to the summary.
+This pattern can be reused for other async actions or loading states in the app.